Category: Manitoba Provincial Election

 The provincial budget is the implementation of the government’s vision for the next year, as well as commitments to long-term and short-term investments.

-Stay tuned for “Manitoba budget supports infrastructure.
-What it means for CUPE members”
+"Manitoba budget supports health care.
+What it means for CUPE members" thumbnail

 Manitoba budget supports health care.
 What it means for CUPE members